Finally, after a lot of research, taking advice from vinyl enthusiasts and my friends, I purchased my first good-quality turntable.

 1) Tonearm is unique and better

-This turntable offers a unique, super-light one-piece aluminum tonearm that features low friction bearings, which directly improve accuracy, and tracking abilities that result in better sound reproduction.
+This turntable offers a unique, super-light one-piece aluminum tonearm with low friction bearings, which improves accuracy and tracking abilities.
+So, you will get better sound reproduction.

 2) Sound quality is very good (well-balanced)